parmoo/parmoo/docs/faqs.rst

       generally only grow linearly in the dimension.
       You will not get any global convergence guarantees, but in many cases, you will still be able to solve your problem.
+      Check out our
+      :ref:`High-dimensional multiobjective optimization tutorial <high_d_ex>`
+      to learn more.

  - Q: How can I determine whether my problem was solved by ParMOO?